kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 When moving from 1.x to 2.x:

 - Within your project folder, run the createkh installation command, see Do Not Skip section above.
 This will create the snapshot for you.
-- Then modify your kube.tf to use version >= 2.0, and remove packages_to_install and opensuse_microos_mirror_link variables if used.
+- Then modify your kube.tf to use version >= 2.0, and remove `extra_packages_to_install` and `opensuse_microos_mirror_link` variables if used.
 This functionality has been moved to the packer snapshot definition, see packer-template/hcloud-microos-snapshot.pkr.hlc.
 - Then run terraform apply.

 <!-- CONTRIBUTING -->